thoughtspot/thoughtspot.github.io/_admin/system-admin/upgrade-a-cluster.md

 ## Upgrade using Management Console

-{% include note.html content="The upgrade feature is now available in beta for customers with ThoughtSpot 5.3 or later.
+{% include note.html content="The Management Console is now available in **beta** for customers with ThoughtSpot 5.3 or later.
 Please contact ThoughtSpot Support, if you want to try it." %}

 ThoughtSpot now comes with a brand new Management Console that allows you to upgrade a cluster.
 When a new release or a patch is available for update, it appears under the **Update** menu in the Management Console as seen below:
 ![]({{ site.baseurl }}/images/update.png "cluster update")